2KAbhishek/dots2k/README.md

 ### Packages

-This list is not complete, package names may vary depending upon your system and your requirements.
+This list is incomplete, package names may vary depending upon your system and your requirements.

 ```bash
 # Required